 The reason is simple.
 Your reader is on their phone during lunch.
 They are half paying attention.
 Dense text gets skipped.
 Short chunks get read.

-The anatomy of a LinkedIn post that actually performs
+The anatomy of a post that performs

-Every high-performing LinkedIn post I have studied follows roughly the same architecture.
+Every high-performing post I have studied follows roughly the same architecture.
 It is not a secret formula.
 It is pattern recognition from scrolling through thousands of posts and noticing what makes you stop, click, and read.

 The hook (first 2-3 lines)